davefowler/baked/src/starter/pages/blog/markdown-guide.md

 # Markdown Guide

-AbsurdSite uses Markdown for formatting posts.
+Baked Site Generator uses Markdown for formatting posts.
 Here's a quick guide to get you started.

 ## Basic Formatting